vutranquangminh/dsa-everyday/array/006-array/encode-and-decode-strings-problem.md

-# 🧮 Encode and Decode Strings - Solution
+# 🧮 Encode and Decode Strings - Medium

 This is my solution to the **"Encode and Decode Strings"** problem, which encodes a list of strings into a single string and decodes it back to the original list.